NMAK14029U Statistics for Bioinformatics and eScience (StatBI/E)

 - Investigate scientific questions that are formulated in terms of comparisons of distributions or parameters by statistical methods.

-- Investigate scientific questions regarding association in terms of linear, non-linear, logistic and Poisson regression models.
+- Investigate scientific questions regarding association in terms of (generalized) linear and non-linear regression models.

 Academic qualifications equivalent to a BSc degree is recommended.